fulfillmenttools/fulfillmenttools-sdk-typescript/TUTORIAL.md

 ## Requirements

 To follow this tutorial, you will need to:
+* have [access](https://docs.fulfillmenttools.com/api-docs/getting-started/setup-your-access-to-fulfillmenttools) to a fulfillmenttools project
 * have a basic understanding of [TypeScript](https://www.typescriptlang.org/)
-* have access to a fulfillmenttools project
-* have [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) LTS or later installed
-* have a JavaScript package manager such as npm or yarn installed
+* have [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and npm installed

 If you're new to Node.js development, start with one of the many tutorials on the web, e.g. [this one from MDN](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment).